sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    ![PI to OCS Agent Settings dialog box](../../images/agent-settings.png)

-2. To have your PI to OCS Agent's hostname visible and published in OCS, select the **Opt-in to publishing PI to OCS Agent Hostname in OCS?** option.
+2. To have your PI to OCS Agent's hostname visible and displayed in OCS on the PI to OCS Agent page, select the **Opt-in to publishing PI to OCS Agent Hostname in OCS?** option.

 3. **Optional:** Enter a descriptive name for the agent In the **PI to OCS Agent Description** text box.